JL1172/bookstore--in-progress/frontend/README.md

 To run the application locally, follow these steps:

 > [!IMPORTANT] this section is in progress to make the installation and setup process more concise.

+# Here are the following endpoints used and their purposes